steimel64/Masters_Thesis_Tokyo_Rent_Prediction/README.md

 # A Time Independent Gradient Boosting Machine for Rent Prediction in Tokyo 23 Special Wards with Geospatial and Environmental Features
 William Steimel

-Department of Green Science and Engineering - Sophia University (Tokyo, Japan)
+Department of Information Science - Sophia University (Tokyo, Japan)
+Masters of Science in Green Science and Engineering.

 This repository contains all of the files for my master's thesis at Sophia University.